scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         were outside of the character.
     -   Fixed some uninitialized variables in MetaFont (but the algorthim is still flawed)
-    -   FontForge had problems when the fontview was maximized.
+    -   websharpstudios had problems when the fontview was maximized.
     -   The 18-Apr patch for cubic-\>quadratic conversion had a bug which generally resulted in a crash.
     -   When flickering in and out of compacted mode, during a Generate